PullRequestTimeout/rooted-in-motion/README.md

 # Rooted in Motion Manual Therapy Landing Page

 A landing page website for a manual therapy small business in Rossland, BC.
 Built with vanilla CSS and JS for animation and interactivity.
-Linking to JaneApp for booking functionality to maintain seperation from confidential client information, and outsourcing contact form to [getform.io](https://getform.io/).
+Linking to JaneApp for booking functionality to maintain seperation from confidential client information, outsourcing contact form to [getform.io](https://getform.io/), and making use of the Google Maps Embed API.
 Work includes photograpy/editing, development and deployment.
 Web Design in collaboration with [Sean Makura](https://seanmakura.webflow.io/).

 ## Project Requirements